-With approximately 190 active members, the Orange County chapter (JRCLS-OC) is one of the largest and most dynamic in the JRCLS.
-Our chapter hosts six CLE luncheons each year, an annual Religion & the Law Symposium held at Chapman University, Women-in-Law events, an annual dinner, and community service events.
+With approximately 150 active members, the Orange County chapter (JRCLS-OC) is one of the largest and most dynamic in the JRCLS.
+Our chapter hosts approximately six CLE luncheons each year, an annual Religion & the Law Symposium, Women-in-Law events, an annual dinner, and community service events.
 We refer pro bono matters to our members who are interested in such opportunities.

 Our society is named after an eminent statesman, jurist, and religious leader who embodied the values we espouse.
 J. Reuben Clark, Jr. served as solicitor of the U.S. State Department and later in the JAG Officers’ Reserve Corps, earning a Distinguished Service Medal in his work for the U.S. Attorney General’s Office during World War II.
 He also served as Undersecretary of State, publishing the “Clark Memorandum on the Monroe Doctrine,” and then as U.S. Ambassador to Mexico.
 He later served in the First Presidency of the Church of Jesus Christ of Latter-day Saints.

 Membership in the JRCLS-OC is open to all law students, attorneys, and judges who support our mission statement and share these values.
 There is no requirement to have attended or graduated from the J. Reuben Clark Law School at Brigham Young University or to be a member of the Church of Jesus Christ of Latter-day Saints.
 All who share our mission are welcome.

 Anyone interested in attending one of our luncheons or joining our organization may contact the JRCLS-OC Chapter Chair Jeffery Hallstrom at email@example.com, or visit our websites at www.jrcls-oc.com and www.jrcls.org.

 For more information about upcoming events, visit www.jrcls-oc.com.